AnytimeSA/anytime-api-php-sdk/README.md

 ```
 ### Helpers

-We have created several helpers class to help you to fulfill request params with the correct values.
+We have created several helpers classes to help you to fulfill request params with the correct values.
 These helpers are classes containing only constants:

 - AccountType : Contains the 2 possibles account type values (business and consumer)
 - CardStatus : The different card status (Blocked, Activated, and so on...)